-- Title IV aid programs at New Paltz: Title IV of the Higher Education Act of 1965, as amended (Title IV and HEA program), establishes general rules that apply to the student financial assistance programs.
-For the purposes of Return of Title IV Funds, these programs include Federal Pell Grants, Federal Subsidized and Unsubsidized Direct Loans, Federal PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOGs), and Federal Perkins Loans.
+Title IV of the Higher Education Act of 1965, as amended (Title IV and HEA program), establishes general rules that apply to the student financial assistance programs.
+For the purposes of Return of Title IV Funds, these programs include Federal Pell Grants, Federal Subsidized and Unsubsidized Direct Loans, Federal PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOGs).
 Federal Work Study funds which have been earned will not be included.

-- Impact of withdrawing before completing at least 60% of the term: If you begin but do not complete the semester at SUNY New Paltz and receive Title IV funds, the college has to return any Title IV funds that were not earned.
+If you begin but do not complete the semester at SUNY New Paltz and receive Title IV funds, the college has to return any Title IV funds that were not earned.
 If you attended more than 60% of the term, all Title IV aid is considered earned and no return of funds will be required.
-If you, the college, or parent (on your behalf) received less assistance than the amount that you earned, you may be able to receive those additional funds.
+If you, the university, or a parent (on your behalf) received less assistance than the amount that you earned, you may be able to receive those additional funds.

-- Calculation of Return of Title IV Funds: The Office of Student Accounts will determine if you will receive a full or partial refund of your tuition and fees, based on the Refund Policy published in this catalog and your official withdrawal date (which is the date your withdrawal form was completed and submitted).
+The Office of Student Accounts will determine if you will receive a full or partial refund of your tuition and fees, based on the published Refund Policy (see Tuition & Fees) and your official withdrawal date (which is the date your withdrawal form was completed and submitted).

 The Student Accounts Office also calculates the amount of financial aid you have earned prior to withdrawing.
 Any aid received in excess of the earned amount must be returned to the respective programs.
 The amount of assistance that you have earned is figured on a prorated basis.
 This is determined by multiplying the percentage of term attended (calculated by dividing the number of days up to the withdrawal date by the number of calendar days in the semester, including weekends and holidays but not including breaks of five days or longer) by the Title IV aid received.
 All types of federal aid are used in this calculation.
 For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the term, you earn all of the assistance that you were scheduled to receive for that period.

-In person at the time of withdrawal or about two weeks thereafter, Student Accounts will provide you with a statement and copy of the calculations and any money owed to the College and/or to the Federal Student Aid programs.
+In person at the time of withdrawal or about two weeks thereafter, Student Accounts will provide you with a statement and copy of the calculations and any money owed to SUNY New Paltz and/or to the Federal Student Aid programs.
 Student Accounts will also notify you if you are eligible to receive a post-withdrawal disbursement.
 You must respond within 14 days from the date of the notification to accept the post-withdrawal disbursement, or it will be canceled.

 Terms & Conditions